 Will I need a visa?

-Initially, you won’t need a visa, but in 2022 British visitors will need to register online and pay in advance for an Etias – European Travel Information and Authorisation System – similar to the Esta visa required fo enter the US.
+Initially, you won’t need a visa, but in 2022 British visitors will need to register online and pay in advance for an ETIAS – European Travel Information and Authorisation System – similar to the ESTA visa required to enter the US.
 Expect to pay €7 (£6) for a three-year permit.

 How long can I stay in the EU?